SidonTheTroll/cave-of-ordeals/Practical/Physics/Experiment/2-pn-junction.md

 A graph showing the variation of current flowing through a p-n junction with the voltage applied across it is called current-voltage or I-V characteristic of a p-n junction.

 - **Forward bias characteristic**: If the positive terminal of a battery is connected to p-side and the negative terminal to the n-side, then the p-n junction is said to be forward biased.
 With the increase in bias voltage, initially the current increases very slowly almost negligibly, till the voltage across the diode crosses a certain value, called the threshold voltage or cut-in-voltage.
 After the voltage, the diode current increases rapidly, even for a small increase in the bias voltage.
-- **Reverse bias characteristic**: If the positive terminal of a battery is connected to the n-sideand the negative terminal to the p-side, then the p-n junction is said to be in reverse biased.
+- **Reverse bias characteristic**: If the positive terminal of a battery is connected to the n-side and the negative terminal to the p-side, then the p-n junction is said to be in reverse biased.
 When the reverse bias voltage increases, initially the current increases but soon becomes constant.
 This current is very small (a few $\mu A$).
 It is called reverse saturation current.

 # Observations
 Range of voltmeter $\rightarrow$ 0-1 V, LC=0.02